vault27/Foundation/paloalto.md

 ## Global Protect

+- GlobalProtect is an SSL VPN client that also supports IPSec
+- You can have one portal per GlobalProtect deployment and as many gateways as needed
 - By default, you can deploy the GlobalProtect portals and gateways (without HIP checks) without a license
 - If you want to use the advanced GlobalProtect features (HIP checks and related content updates, the GlobalProtect mobile app, IPv6 connections, or a GlobalProtect clientless VPN), you will need a GlobalProtect license (subscription) for each gateway
 - Clients: Windows, MacOS, Linux, iOS, and Android